CppPhil/ISP1/README.md

 ## Overview of the files / directories
 `build`: Automatically generated directory containing the build artifacts generated, including the executable.
+`buildAndRun.bat`: Windows batch script to build and run the application.
 `buildAndRun.sh`: Shell script to build and then run the application.
+`build.bat`: Windows batch script to build the application.
 `build.sh`: Shell script to build the application.
 `CMakeLists.txt`: Configuration file of the CMake build system generator.
 `data`: Directory containing data for the project.